claytv/Disaster-Response-ML-Pipeline/README.md

 # Disaster Response Pipeline Project
+The goal of this project was to get experience using natural lanugage processing and machine learning to classify tweets from disaster victims.
+The model was deployed to a web application which allowed the user to type in some text and the message classifications are displayed so that the user has a better idea how the model works.
+This application also displays some visualizations based on aggregations on the training data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.